 We’ve all heard that you can’t spot-train to lose fat.
-That is to say that doing those 40 crunches won’t just take fat away from the abs or those Jane Fonda moves you are doing won’t just remove fat from the thighs or hips.
+That is to say that doing those 40 crunches won’t just take fat away from the abs or that Jane Fonda moves you are doing won’t just remove fat from the thighs or hips.

 Instead you lose it throughout the entire body simultaneously.

 That being said, is that necessarily true?
 What you probably know or have seen in the general public is that men as they age tend to accumulate fat around the waistline while women tend to accumulate fat around the hips and thighs, but why?
-Let’s get the experts opinion on whether you can spot reduce (or lose proportionally more) from certain “problem areas”.
+Let’s get the expert’s opinion on whether you can spot reduce (or lose proportionally more) from certain “problem areas”.

 How to really lose fat

 I got a hold of Drew MacKay Timmermans, B.S. in Kinesiology, certified CanFit personal trainer (he had the honor of being nominated for Personal Trainer of the Year, with only 10 trainers out of ~1,600 Canada wide receiving this nomination), and the owner and founder of Regenerative Performance to answer a few of my questions!

 So you really can’t spot reduce fat, sort of like what I described above?

 “Yes, it is true that you cannot spot reduce with certain exercises.
 While exercising, the body releases hormones such as epinephrine, norepinephrine, glucagon, and growth hormone.